Kong/kongponents/docs/components/alert.md

 - `large`

 `size="large" type="banner"` allows further customization options.
-You can specify an icon to be displayed on the left in place of the colored ellipse using the `icon` property, description text to be displayed below the main alert message using the `description` property/slot and additional buttons using the `actionButtons` slot.
+You can specify an icon to be displayed on the left in place of the colored ellipse using the `icon` property, description text to be displayed below the main alert message using the `description` slot and additional buttons using the `actionButtons` slot.

 <KAlert
   type="banner"